Sunday, June 24, 2012

 Cut Up Fresh Fruit (zero points plus)

 Fresh Fruit- I make sure I buy enough for the week.
-I buy navel oranges, grapefruit, melon, organic apples, or I cut up watermelon, cantaloupe, honeydew in containers in the refrigerator.
+I buy navel oranges, grapefruit, melon, organic apples.
+I cut up watermelon, cantaloupe, honeydew in containers in the refrigerator. so they are ready when I am.

 Grab and Go snack # 5-